NomiChirps/tplp2/README.md

   - [ ] needs a PID loop with all the accoutrements
     - one loop watches printer roller encoder and controls CENTER of motor target positions
     - one loop watches load cell and controls DIFFERENCE between motor target positions
-    - and two MORE loops watch motor target positions and controls motor speeds & directions
+    - and two MORE loops watch motor target positions and controls motor speeds & directions. maybe those aren't pid though - something about a minimum jerk trajectory? idk.
     - this also means we need to actually install the encoder sooner rather than later.
     - i still want a mathematically sound PID tuning UI. or i guess procedure, if i expose everything in the new params ui.
 - [ ] I2cController doesn't fail gracefully when a read times out!